Eamoned/Getting-and-Cleaning-Data-Project/README.md

 6       1  WALKING tGravityAcc-mean()-Z -0.06810286

-Note: The data has headings so it’s easy to distinguish which columns are which, there are no duplicate columns, however it does counter rule the variables are in different columns.
+Note: The data has headings so it’s easy to distinguish which columns are which, there are no duplicate columns, however it does counter rule that variables are in different columns.
 Still, it does fulfil the requirements and is appropriate for the problem being solved.